cgsecurity/testdisk_documentation/ddrescue.rst

 You need enough space to store the file: if you want to create a clone of a 1TB disk, you need at least 1TB free on a filesystem.
 Avoid FAT filesystem for the destination as they are limited to 4GB file.

-In the following example, an image named sdb.dd will be created from the second disk /dev/sdb.
+In the following example, an image named :file:`sdb.dd` will be created from the second disk :file:`/dev/sdb`.

 .. code-block:: none

    ddrescue /dev/sdb sdb.dd sdb.log

-The log file ``sdb.log`` can be used to restart the recovery.
+The log file :file:`sdb.log` can be used to restart the recovery.
 It can take a few hours to several days to clone a disk with a lot of bad sectors.

 DDRescue: disk to disk copy